JonBohlin/Alien-Landscapes/README.md

 java MultiThreadedBrownianLandscapes

-and a JAR file can be made as follow:
+and a JAR file can be made as follows:

 jar cfe AlienLandscapes.jar MultiThreadedBrownianLandscapes ./*.class